Kvivekkumar98/PowerBI_Projects/README.md

 ### 🔧 Tech Stack
 - Power BI – For data visualization and dashboard creation.

-- SQL (optional) – For data extraction and transformation.
+- SQL – For data extraction and transformation.

 - Excel/CSV – Data source for sales data.